dogpat65/testsmartthingsjs/README.md

 # testsmartthingsjs
-quick attempty to see if I can nivaigate the world of samsung smartthings and js
+quick attempt to see if I can nivaigate the world of samsung smartthings and js